 BA – Psychology and Social Behavior, University of California – Irvine

-Dr. Ling holds a doctorate degree in Criminology.
-Her research focuses on how biological, psychological, and social factors contribute to the etiology of various forms of antisocial behavior - such as aggression, violence, psychopathy, and criminal behavior – at different stages of the human lifespan.
-Her interdisciplinary research emerges from her background in Psychology and Social Behavior from the University of California – Irvine as well as her training in neuroscience at the University of Pennsylvania.
-Before coming to Cal State LA, she published 15 peer-reviewed articles (including 10 first-authored publications) in impactful journals such as the Journal of Research on Crime & Delinquency, the Journal of Experimental Criminology, Biological Psychology, and Psychology, Crime, & Law, and 3 book chapters (including 2 first-authored publications).
-Her work has appeared in the media, including primetime national documentaries series such as PBS NOVA and The Future is Fantastic.
+Dr. Ling holds a Ph.D. in Criminology and a certificate in Social, Cognitive, and Affective Neuroscience from the University of Pennsylvania and a B.A. in Psychology and Social Behavior from the University of California – Irvine.
+Her interdisciplinary research focuses on examining biological, psychological, and social risk factors related to antisocial behaviors – such as violence, aggression, psychopathy, self-injurious thoughts and behaviors/suicidality, and criminality – as well as studying public perceptions of criminal justice-related topics – such as forensic science and offender characteristics.
+In her current work, she uses biopsychosocial approaches to further the scientific understanding of the etiology of a broad range of antisocial behaviors to improve the development of interventions and treatments for such behaviors as well as consider corresponding clinical, legal, and social implications.
+To date, she has published 17 peer-reviewed articles (including 11 first-authored publications) in impactful journals such as the Journal of Research on Crime & Delinquency, the Journal of Experimental Criminology, Biological Psychology, and Psychology, Crime, & Law, and 3 books chapters (including 2 first-authored publications).
+Her work has appeared in the media, including primetime national documentary series such as PBS NOVA and The Future is Fantastic.